robbert-harms/MDT/README.rst

 ################################
 Microstructure Diffusion Toolbox
 ################################
-The Microstructure Diffusion Toolbox, MDT, (formerly known as the Maastricht Diffusion Toolbox) is a framework and library for parallelized (GPU and multi-core CPU) Magnetic Resonance Imaging (MRI) microstructure modeling.
+The Microstructure Diffusion Toolbox (MDT) is a framework and library for microstructure modeling of magnetic resonance imaging (MRI) data.
-MDT's object oriented and modular design allows arbitrary user specification and combination of biophysical MRI compartment models, diffusion- and T1, T2, T2* based microstructure models, likelihood functions, optimization routines and MCMC sampling algorithms MDT was designed with compatibility in mind and adheres to input, output and variable naming conventions used by other related software tools.
-Many diffusion and relaxometry microstructure models are included, and new models can be added dynamically.
-MDT can be extended to other modalities and other parametric models estimated from data volumes varying along controlled parameters (such as b-values, diffusion times, TE, TM, flip angle, etc).
-The parallelized accelerated computations allow for tens to hundred times faster model fitting, even on standard GPU (and/or CPU) hardware, making MDT ideal for large group studies or population studies.
+The aim of MDT is to provide reproducible and comparable model fitting for MRI microstructure analysis.
+As such, we provide a common platform for microstructure modeling including many models that can all be processed using the same optimization routines.
+For maximum performance all models and algorithms were implemented to make use of all parallel processing capabilities of modern computers.
+MDT combines flexible modeling with fast processing, targeting both model developers and data analysts.

 *******
 Summary
 *******
+* GPU accelerated processing
 * Human Connectome Project (HCP) pipelines
-* Comes with CHARMED, NODDI, BinghamNODDI, NODDIDA, NODDI-DTI, ActiveAx, AxCaliber, Ball&Sticks, Ball&Rackets, Kurtosis, Tensor, QMT, and relaxometry (T1, T2) models.
+* Includes CHARMED, NODDI, BinghamNODDI, NODDIDA, NODDI-DTI, ActiveAx, AxCaliber, Ball&Sticks, Ball&Rackets, Kurtosis, Tensor, VERDICT, qMT, and relaxometry (T1, T2) models.
-* Gaussian, Offset-Gaussian and Rician noise models
+* Includes Gaussian, Offset-Gaussian and Rician likelihood models
-* Powell, Levenberg-Marquardt and Nelder-Mead Simplex optimization routines
+* Includes Powell, Levenberg-Marquardt and Nelder-Mead Simplex optimization routines
-* Multiple (adaptive) MCMC sampling algorithms
+* Includes multiple (adaptive) MCMC sampling algorithms
-* Dynamically add your own models
-* Graphical, command line and python interfaces
 * Supports hyperpriors on parameters
 * Supports gradient deviations per voxel and per voxel per volume
 * Supports volume weighted objective function
+* Supports adding your own models
+* Offers Graphical, command line and python interfaces
-* Parallelization over voxels and over volumes
+* Computations are parallelized over voxels and over volumes
 * Python and OpenCL based
 * Free Open Source Software: LGPL v3 license
 * Runs on Windows, Mac and Linux operating systems